12 Home Improvement Ideas for Beginning DIYers

 Whether from a fallen branch, a pair of over-eager paws, or simple wear and tear, sooner or later most window screens will require a repair.
 It’s possible to patch a small tear, but you can also replace an entire screen.
 This is a great beginner DIY home improvement that will help keep insects out of your home and make your windows or screen doors more attractive.

 Why it’s a great starter project: Removing the window screen will help familiarize you with the mechanics of your windows.
 And this will come in handy down the road, when it’s time to do some maintenance on the windows themselves.

 Over time, your home’s interior doors may stick or fail to latch.
 The home improvement fix will depend on the cause — humidity, too many layers of paint, or settling all require different strategies to get the door back to fully functional.
-See how to repair interior doors for a good overview of the basics of door repair.
-And how to fix sagging or sticking doors for a focus on those specific issues.

 Why it’s a great starter project: Door repair involves working with a number of different carpentry skills, from planing a door to tweaking the alignment of a strike plate.
 And you’ll learn by doing, without taking on the commitment of a week-long project.

 What it gives you an excuse to buy: A quality plane is a great addition to your arsenal, and is relatively inexpensive.
-If you want to go retro, these durable hand tools are frequently found at garage sales and antique stores.

 Paint a Room

 A new coat of paint is one of the fastest and most economical ways to achieve an immediate and impressive change in a room’s look and feel.